unicode-org/message-format-wg/guidelines/goals.md

  4. Ensure interoperability with existing interchange formats, in particular with XLIFF.

- 5. Ensure that machine translation and translation memory solutions can be used for authoring translations.
+ 5. Ensure that the standard can integrate with existing TMS and CAT toolchains.

  6. Enable a wide range of user space solutions building on top of the standard, manifesting different ideas and programming paradigms, and